dgestep/bowling-score-keeper/README.md

 # Bowling Score Keeper
-A very simple Java API for scoring and printing one or more bowling games.
+An easy Java API for scoring and printing one or more bowling games.

-### A single game
+## A single game

 ```Java
 Bowler bowler = new Bowler()